RemiHurstel/scam-prediction-on-Reddit/README.md

 1. Problem statement
 2. Data Exploration
 3. Pre-processing
-4. Modeling
+4. Baseline Model
+5. Evaluation
-5. Submission Details
+6. Submission Details

 ## Submission
 Submissions need to be located in the submissions folder.